New Employee Onboarding at the University of Baltimore

 Health insurance - all employees electing to participate in health insurance will complete the Health Benefits Enrollment Form within 60 days of hire date.
 The effective date for health benefits coverage is either the first day of employment or the date enrollment is finalized.
 Please visit the State of Maryland Employee Health Benefits Division website for additional details on the benefit options available to you.
-Please be advised that there is a requirement to buy health insurance under the Affordable Care Act (ACA).
-Refer to the ACA Requirement Chart to determine your insurance requirements and potential penalties for not being insured.
 The following additional forms may be required depending on your individual circumstances:

 - Copy of official marriage certificate, signed by the Clerk of the Court, if enrolling a spouse on your health/life plans.
 The marriage license is not acceptable.

 - Copies of birth certificate(s) showing you as the parent for each dependent child being enrolled.

 - Refer to the benefits guide for other documentation that may be required for other dependents.

 There are two steps to completing the Form I-9 Verification: